 Pray for World Vision’s ongoing work that brings clean, accessible water to millions of people every year.

-World Vision is the largest non-governmental provider of clean water in the developing world, reaching one new person with clean water every 10 seconds.
+World Vision is the largest non-governmental provider of clean water in the developing world, reaching one new person every 10 seconds and three new schools every day with clean water.

-We believe the global water and sanitation crisis can be solved within our lifetime.
-That’s why we’re focused on providing clean water and sanitation to every man, woman, and child in every community we work in, including the most vulnerable populations in the hardest-to-reach places.
+We’re focused on providing clean water and sanitation to every man, woman, and child in every community we work in, including the most vulnerable populations in some of the hardest-to-reach places.

 Please pray for our ongoing efforts that are bringing clean, sustainable water — and renewed health — to children, families, and communities around the world.

-Faithful God, give wisdom to Your people at World Vision as they seek to bring clean water and other life-saving interventions to millions more families.
+Faithful God, give wisdom to Your followers at World Vision as they seek to bring clean water and other life-saving interventions to millions more families.
 Thank You for equipping people who love You as they bring new health and opportunities to the world’s most vulnerable.
-We dream of a future in which no child dies of diarrhea, no mother spends hours transporting water, no school lacks proper toilets and sanitation, and no one drinks unsafe water.
+Like Isaiah’s vision of water in the desert, we hope to see no child die of diarrhea, no mother spend hours transporting water, no school without proper toilets and sanitation, and no one drinking unsafe water.

 “… Water will gush forth in the wilderness and streams in the desert.” —Isaiah 35:6 (NIV)

 We are grateful to You, God Almighty, for passionate donors who understand and care about the needs of people in developing rural communities worldwide.
-These gifts enable life-giving water projects that demonstrate Your steadfast love.
+These gifts enable life-giving water projects that show Your steadfast love.
 We ask You to ignite passion in people’s hearts to help bring clean water to people who desperately need it.
-Remind those of us who have safe water to always give generously and freely to help make this blessing available to others that we often take for granted.
+Remind those of us who have safe water to always give generously and freely to help make this blessing available to others.

-Contributors: Chris Huber, Denise C. Koenig, Kathryn Reid, and Laura Reinhardt, World Vision staff
+Chris Huber, Denise C. Koenig, Kathryn Reid, and Laura Reinhardt of World Vision’s U.S. staff contributed to this article.